iggy-rs/iggy-python-client/README.md

 Refer to the python_examples directory for examples on how to use the iggy library.

+## Running the Examples:

+Go to [python_examples/README.md](python_examples/README.md) for instructions on running the examples.

 ## API Reference

-For detailed documentation, visit [link to documentation].
-The latest version is available at [latest doc link], and the stable version at [stable doc link].
+For detailed documentation, visit [Iggy's official Docs](https://docs.iggy.rs/).

 ## Contributing